Getting Iron for the Bullhorn God

 Practice Always Helps . . .

 On the one hand, ANYONE can improve with proper training and plenty of practice.

 I, of all people, should know, because I’m a sterling example.
-OA gave me that rarest of opportunities: enough ammo, qualified instruction, and training time to actually reach the pinnacle of my own ability.
-When I did, I found I peaked out below most of my OA peers, because I didn’t have as much innate talent and ability (visual acuity, eye-hand coordination, strength, athleticism, etc) as the others had.
-Yet, two years before, in 1986, I had been the highest scoring marksman in my SP Academy class, because I had ANY training, and had practiced AT ALL, outside of work, when almost none of my classmates had.
+SMSgt Ferguson gave me that rarest of opportunities: enough ammo, qualified instruction, and training time to actually reach the pinnacle of my own ability.
+When I did, I found I peaked out below most of my OA peers, because I didn’t have as much innate talent and ability (visual acuity, eye-hand coordination, speed, strength, smarts, athleticism, etc) as the others had.

-I was the top marksman in my Border Patrol Academy class.
+Yet two years before, in 1986, I had been the highest scoring marksman in my SP Academy class.
+Throughout my military and law enforcement careers, I often outshot most of the people I worked with.
+After OA, I was the top marksman in my Border Patrol Academy class.
 The top rifleman in my Combat Arms instructor tech school.
 (I was only 3rd out of my classmates at the Wyoming Law Enforcement Academy, and 2nd in my Arizona POST Rifle Instructor course.)
 I won the “man on man” shoot-off at Gunsite in my API 250 pistol class.
 I won a man on man shoot-off in a (much smaller and less formal) competition not too long ago.

 So should you, whether you suck at shooting or not.

 No amount of innate talent will make up for a lack qualified instruction and practice.
-Most of that practice can be dry (without shooting ammo), as most of mine is.
+Most of your practice can be “dry” (without shooting live ammo), as most of mine is.